 4.9.2.3.2 PDSCH

 - Generate the required amount of bits from the output of the PN23 sequence generator [28].
-The PN sequence generator is initialized with a starting seed of "all ones" in the first allocated slot of each frame.
+For FR2-1, the PN sequence generator is initialized with a starting seed of "all ones" in the first allocated slot of each frame.
+For FR2-2, the PN sequence generator is initialized with a starting seed of "all ones" in the first allocated slot of each 80 slots time period of test model length.
 The PN sequence is continuous over the slot boundaries.
 For TDD TMs, the PN sequence can be generated for all symbols (in the DL, UL or special slots) or only DL symbols (in the DL or special slots).
 For TMs with multi-users, the PN sequence can be generated per user (nRNTI).

 - NR-FR2-TMs utilize 1 or 2 user PDSCH transmissions distinguished by nRNTI.
 For each NR-FR2-TM, PRBs are mapped to user (nRNTI) as follows: